lina2360/Badminton-winner-strategy-synthesis-based-on-player-position-motions/README.md

 # Badminton-winner-strategy-synthesis-based-on-player-position-motions
 **The flows for the paper**

-1,download video from Youtube or other website, and use
+1. download video from Youtube or other website, and use

 preprocessing.ipynb

 to do the screenshots for each 0.5 second from a video.

-2.input
+2. input

 mrcnn